Ephesians 1:3-14 · Ephesians · Updated April 25, 2026

 Summary

-The passage from Ephesians 1:3-14 is part of a letter written by Paul to the Ephesians around 60-62 AD during his imprisonment in Rome.
-This section is significant as it outlines the spiritual blessings believers receive through Jesus Christ.
-The passage opens with a blessing to God, the Father of Jesus Christ, acknowledging the spiritual blessings bestowed upon believers in the heavenly realms through Christ (1:3).
-It sets the stage by highlighting that these blessings are part of God's plan, established before the foundation of the world (1:4).
+Paul's letter to the Ephesians, written around 60-62 AD during his imprisonment in Rome, includes a passage from Ephesians 1:3-14 that outlines the spiritual blessings believers receive through Jesus Christ.
+The passage begins with a blessing to God, the Father of Jesus Christ, acknowledging the spiritual blessings bestowed upon believers in the heavenly realms through Christ (1:3).
+These blessings are part of God's plan, established before the foundation of the world (1:4).

 The passage describes a series of actions and gifts from God to the believers.
 God has chosen them to be holy and blameless and has predestined them for adoption as His children through Jesus Christ (1:4-5).
 Through Christ's blood, believers have redemption and the forgiveness of sins, a gift of grace that is rich and abundant (1:7).
-The text explains that God has revealed the mystery of His will, which is to unite all things in heaven and earth under Christ at the right time (1:9-10).
-Believers have also obtained an inheritance, being predestined according to God's purpose (1:11).
-After hearing and believing the gospel of salvation, they were sealed with the promised Holy Spirit (1:13).
+God has revealed the mystery of His will, which is to unite all things in Heaven and earth under Christ at the right time (1:9-10).
+Believers have obtained an inheritance, predestined according to God's purpose (1:11).
+After hearing and believing the gospel of Salvation, they were sealed with the promised Holy Spirit (1:13).

 The passage concludes by emphasizing the role of the Holy Spirit as a guarantee of the believers' inheritance until the redemption of those who are God's possession (1:14).
-This establishes that the spiritual blessings and the Holy Spirit's seal serve to glorify God.
-The significance, as stated in the text, is that these blessings and the believers' faith ultimately lead to the praise of God's glory.
+This establishes that the spiritual blessings and the Holy Spirit's seal glorify God.
+The text states that these blessings and the believers' faith lead to the praise of God's glory.
+Ephesians 1:3-14 shows that through Christ, believers receive spiritual blessings that align with God's eternal plan.
+This passage emphasizes God's intentional actions to bless believers with holiness, adoption into His family, and redemption through Christ's sacrifice.
+It underscores the unity of all things under Christ and the sealing with the Holy Spirit as a promise of future inheritance.
+These spiritual blessings serve to praise and glorify God.
+The text shows how each blessing is interconnected with God's plan, established before Creation, and fulfilled through Jesus.

 Chiastic structure